magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Language
 --------

-| We did not write the description to this field.
+| Language.
+This languague is used for some system function, but not for the panel language.